LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 ### Resources used during the project
 Serial Port Programming With .NET.
-Good reasource for beginner how to read serial messages.</br>
+Good resource for beginner to understand how to read serial messages.</br>
 https://www.instructables.com/Serial-Port-Programming-With-NET/

 Serial Communication with .NET Core 3.0 on RPi Linux.